- Daniel Davis

 Natalie is also the Approved Care Network Coordinator for Healing TREE, a nonprofit that assists people in recovering from traumatic experiences.
 In addition, she is a certified yoga instructor and has taught yoga classes at Ashtanga Yoga Studio and the Wellness Center.
 She incorporates elements of this into her voice lessons to promote healthy alignment and alleviate muscular tension that may interfere with singing.

 Forever a student herself, Natalie continues to develop her musicianship by studying guitar, piano, audio production, and songwriting.
-She recently presented ongoing research collaboration with Laura Meador titled Original Music Programming: Nurturing the Human Artist at the 2015 Berklee City Music Summit at Columbia College.
+She recently presented an ongoing research collaboration with Laura Meador, Original Music Programming: Nurturing the Human Artist at the 2015 Berklee City Music Summit at Columbia College.

 Teresa Valenzuela, Voice